benscabbia/bens-blog/_posts/2019-03-31-clean-code-cheatsheet.md

 3. Declare variables close to their usage.
 4. Dependent functions should be close.
 5. Similar functions should be close.
-6. Place functions in the downward direction.
-7. Keep lines short.
+6. Keep lines short.
-8. Don't use horizontal alignment.
+7. Don't use horizontal alignment.
-9. Use white space to associate related things and disassociate weakly related.
+8. Use white space to associate related things and disassociate weakly related.
-10. Don't break indentation.
+9. Don't break indentation.

 ## Objects and data structures